 In March 2015, the UK Government Communications Headquarters (GCHQ) held the largest cyberattack simulation in British history.
 Over the course of two days, 42 cybersecurity experts dealt with a staged terrorist attack featuring a group of hackers taking control of the guns on a battleship and pointing them at London City Hall.

 Leading voices in the cybersecurity sector certainly think so.
-In fact, major simulations are becoming more and more common in this industry.
-EU law enforcement agency Europol's European Cybercrime Centre (EC3) recently held a major simulation alongside Mastercard, in order to promote best practices in the retail industry.
+In fact, major simulations are becoming more common in this industry.
+EU law enforcement agency Europol's European Cybercrime Centre (EC3) recently held a major simulation alongside MasterCard, in order to promote best practices in the retail industry.

 Held at Europol’s headquarters in The Hague, the Mock Retail Cyber Hack exercise involved simulated threats such as infiltration to payment systems and distributed denial of service (DDoS) attacks.

 Steven Wilson, the head of EC3, said the simulation "provides a plan and the necessary know-how for merchants to be able to immediately remediate any such hack in real life and protect the financial data of as many of their customers as possible".